 The following chart demonstrates the enrollment trend of students who take online courses.
-In the 2018-2019 year, the number of online enrollments (seat count) was at a 9-year high.
-The average number of online courses taken per student was 2.32.
-The number of unduplicated online students (headcount) was 477 students higher than the previous 5-year average, which is a positive indicator when considered in contrast to the overall decline in the KCC total student seat count and headcount.
+In the 2019-2020 year, the number of online enrollments (seat count) was at a 10-year high.
+The average number of online courses taken per student was 2.3.
+The number of unduplicated online students (headcount) was 565 students higher than the previous 5-year average of 2,439.
+This is a positive indicator when considered in contrast to the overall decline in the KCC total student seat count and headcount.
+However, it should be noted that the onset of the COVID-19 pandemic in Spring 2020 required most courses to be converted exclusively to the online format.